 Lost Permit Replacement Policy Replacements for lost permits will be issued only to the original purchaser.
 All outstanding citations and accrued late fees must be paid or the purchaser must enter into a contractual agreement to pay said fines before a replacement permit is issued.
 Use or participation in the use of a reported “lost permit” by the original purchaser can/will result in the forwarding of information to appropriate University and legal authorities for further action.

-Replacement Fee A replacement fee may be charged for the replacement of a lost permit.
+Replacement Fee - a replacement fee may be charged for the replacement of a lost or stolen parking permit.
 Whether or not a replacement fee is required will be at the discretion of Parking Services.
 See APPENDIX A for the current replacement rate.
-Refunds for replacement fees will be processed in cases where the lost permit is found and returned to Parking Services within 30 days.
+Refunds for replacement fees minus a $15.00 administrative will be processed in cases where the lost or stolen permit is found and returned to Parking Services within 30 days.

 Stolen Permit Regulations Any replacement permits will be issued at the discretion of Parking Services.
 Stolen permit regulations are listed below.